Yetton Together was made a Charitable Incorporated organisation [CIO] in August 2015 by the Charity Commission. Its registered number is 1163247.

 Eric Hutchinson E: email@example.com

-Eric has been living with his family in Kirkheaton for 39 years.
+Eric has been living with his family in Kirkheaton for over 40 years.
 During that time his involvement in the community has been through the Methodist Church,through work as a parish councillor and in recent years with the Yetton Together .